ilovevaults/School-District-Analysis/README.md

 ### Results
 -In the district summary the total number of students has decreased and so has the number of students in the school summary -The overall percentage, passing math percentage, and passing reading percentage for Thomas High School saw a slight decrease after taking out the data from 9th grade students.
--The standing of Thomas High School in the top 5 schools in the district has not been affected.
+-The standing of Thomas High School in the top 5 schools in the district has not been affected because of the slight decrease in all of the percentages mentioned above.
+-The decrease in percentages has not affected anything at all.